 In Books and Media, which is used to find physical, paper/cloth bound books and journals, microforms, physical media (CDs, DVDs), or electronic items that have been cataloged individually, click on the down area on the right side of the form where it says "Catalog."
 Choose the type of search you want to do.
 In the box to the right put in your search terms.
 Enter author's name either last, first or first last.
 Omit initial articles in book titles; include them as they occur within the book title.
 To search by L.C. subject heading, it may be better to use the Browse Alphabetically by Subject lower down in the list than Catalog: Subject, because those results will show the surrounding subject headings and the number of hits retrieved.
 Advanced search allows for combination of more than one search aspect, such as author and title, or various keywords.
 After you have done your search, notice that you can refine your results by using the facets along the left side of the page.

 Use the E Books and Journals link, below the general search box, to find journals in electronic form or individual electronic books that we have acquired in E book packages, which may not have individual records in Books and Media.
 You may need to check both Books and Media and E Books and Journals to find your electronic book.

 Many professors place material on reserve for their classes to read.
 Look up the material you need using the online catalog and request the items at the Circulation Desk in the lobby on the first floor.

-The Library of Congress Subject Headings contains the official subject headings used in the online catalog.
-Ask at the Reference Desk in the Lobby to be shown where this set of red books is located in our Reference Collection at Z 696....
+The Library of Congress Subject Headings contains the official subject headings used in Books and Media.
+Ask at the Reference Desk, 1 East to be shown where this set of red books is located in our Reference Collection at Z 695... or use it online.